 - You would not have been injured had it not been for the actions of the defendant

-If you cannot prove negligence, recovering compensation would not be a possibility for you.
+If you cannot prove negligence, recovering compensation would not be possible.

 - You suffered an injury